Salesforce Forecast Categories | What They Mean and How To Use Them

 You might classify the first opportunity as Best Case in the Forecast Category.
 (I’ll explain what these terms mean).

 However, you classify the second opportunity as Commit.
-In other words, you’re saying to your boss, “trust me, I’ll bring this one in this quarter.”
+In other words, you’re saying to your boss, “Trust me, I’ll bring this one in this quarter.”

 This insight reflects the certainty the salesperson feels in winning each opportunity.